shorebird2011a

 2013 Paulina Maria Sarabinapaulina-with-eagles

-Paulina has worked extensively on research in the state of Nayarit, MX, which has a large area of wetlands which belong to the Natural Protected Area (recently decreted as Biosphere Reserve by the Comisión Nacional de Áreas Naturales Protegidas – National Commission of Natural Protected Areas) “Marismas Nacionales” (MN).
+Paulina has worked extensively on research in the state of Nayarit, MX, which has a large area of wetlands which belong to the Natural Protected Area (recently designated as a Biosphere Reserve by the Comisión Nacional de Áreas Naturales Protegidas – National Commission of Natural Protected Areas) “Marismas Nacionales” (MN).
 This vast area of approx. 300,000 hectares provides critical shorebirds and waterfowl and waterfowl habitat in Mexico.

 Click on the link below to read Ms. Sarabina’s post discussing her experience attending the Kachemak Bay Shorebird festival as the recipient of the 2013 Timothy Schantz Foundation award